Skip to main content

 Next steps

 For a complete picture of IVF costs, read our IVF cost Australia guide.
 To understand how Medicare rebates work for IVF, see does Medicare cover IVF.
-If cost is the primary barrier, explore the cheapest IVF options in Australia including bulk-billing at $600 per cycle.
+If cost is the primary barrier, explore the lower-cost IVF options in Australia, including access programmes and bulk-billing routes where available.

 Compare prices from verified providers